JessWinn/Houndshark-Mitogenomics/README.md

 1. Check sequence quality in FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 2. Trim adaptors and poor-quality bases (phred score below 16) and remove reads shorter than 25 base pairs (bp) in Torrent Suite Version 5.16.[^1]
-[^1]: Trimmed sequencing reads in BAM format can be found in the "1_Raw Ion Torrent® NGS data" folder.

 ## STEP 2: Mitogenome assembly

 ### STEP 2.1: Reference-based assembly

 1. Align raw reads to the _Mustelus mustelus_ mitogenome (NC_039629.1) using the Geneious read mapper with medium sensitivity settings and five iterations in Geneious Prime (version 2019.1.3).
+[^1]: Trimmed and reference-filtered sequencing reads in BAM format can be found in the "1_Raw Ion Torrent® NGS data" folder.

 ### STEP 2.2: Hybrid assembly